 Just a handful or yards south of the cabin is a small lake, during the construction I would see an occasional osprey take a fish or two, a nice benefit to working outdoors in the mountains.
 The above shot was taken late in the building season and we ending up putting some finishing touches on the next spring.

-I had to replace all of the concrete footers, as many of them were originally underbuilt and had shifted, over 8000 pounds of concrete and all new joists and posts provide the support to handle Colorado snow loads.
-Having 1400 square feet of summer living space made for a nice improvement to this home.
+I had to replace all the concrete footers, as many of them were originally underbuilt and had shifted.
+Over 8000 pounds of concrete and all new joists and posts provide the support to handle Colorado snow loads.
+Adding 1400 square feet of summer living space made a nice improvement to this home.

 An alternative to the covered porch is the multi-story deck.
 Rain may still trickle through to the lower level, but the protection from our intense sunshine is a nice option.
 This deck was built with Brazilian Redwood, which like Ipe, is extremely durable.
-Both of these woods are considered fire resistant and met the newer code requirements in many Colorado jurisdictions.
+Both of these woods are considered fire resistant and meet the newer code requirements in many Colorado jurisdictions.
 Appropriately sized joists and columns handle heavy snow loads.